fesedebe/gsea_refiner/README.md

 # gsea_refiner
- A Python tool for transformer-based categorization and interpretation of pathway enrichment results.
+ A python tool for transformer-based categorization and interpretation of pathway enrichment results.

 ## Overview
- Pathway enrichment analysis often returns thousands of significant gene sets with overlapping themes, making it difficult to extract meaningful insights.
+ Pathway enrichment analysis often returns thousands of significant gene sets with overlapping themes, making interpretation difficult.
 GSEA-refiner uses a fine-tuned transformer model (e.g., BioBERT) to assign biologically meaningful categories to enriched pathways.
-The tool also supports a rule-based alternative that groups pathways using keyword patterns and enrichment scoring.
-GSEA-refiner further identifies top-ranked genes within each category and generates visualizations to summarize enrichment trends across transcriptomic datasets.
+The tool also identifies top-ranked genes within each category and generates visualizations to summarize enrichment trends across transcriptomic datasets.

 ## Features
 - Categorizes enriched pathways using a fine-tuned transformer model